BigelowLab/genologicsr/README.md

 Like the python [genologics](https://github.com/SciLifeLab/genologics) module, genologicsR provides reference classes to manage tansactions with LIMS and to work with the xml data representing database entities (files, sample, artifacts, processes, field, etc.).

+Once of the nicer features of this is that the portion of the wrapper that handles the http transactions is isolated from working with the content (xml formed data).
+So, future switches to other http transfer tools (away from httr and/or curl R packages) can be handled behind and opaque interface.
+It's like changing your postal carrier without causing disrupting your mail service.

 + **LimsRefClass** provides uniform inteface for basic GET, PUT, POST, DELETE transactions as wells as hybrid queries and requests get_containers, get_samples, get_processes, get_artifacts, getByLimsid, etc.

 ```